What is cyber security?

 The Initial Assessment will ask you a series of simple questions about your organisation, which will help us determine your level of risk.

 After completing the Initial Assessment you will then be required to complete either:

-- The Digitally Aware Assessment: aimed at organisations with lower risk
+- The Digitally Aware Assessment: an entry level certificate aimed at organisations with lower risk

-- The Digitally Resilient Assessment: aimed at organisations with a higher risk
+- The Digitally Resilient Assessment: aimed at organisations who are above the minimum level of risk*

 Digitally Aware Assessment

 To achieve the Digitally Aware Certificate complete an online questionnaire; developed in collaboration with BSI and based on the National Cyber Security Centre’s (NCSC) ‘Small Business Guide’.